sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/index.md

 SailPoint recommends only submitting one rule at a time or only rules that should be deployed together.

-Typical rule reviews are billed 15-30 minutes per rule.
+Typical rule reviews are billed at 15-30 minutes per rule.
 However, this can vary based on the complexity of the rule or if the rule is rejected and must be resubmitted for review.

 In the case of rejection, we recommend submitting a new ticket to avoid a scenario where a case owner is out of the office.

-## Promoting Rules from Sandbox to Production
+## Promote Rules from Sandbox to Production

-A rule that has been approved in a sandbox tenant through the SailPoint rule review process, for example an IdentityAttribute, Correlation or ManagerCorrelation rule or any other rule type, can be migrated to the production IdentityNow tenant.
+A rule that has been approved in a sandbox tenant through the SailPoint rule review process, like an IdentityAttribute, Correlation or ManagerCorrelation rule or any other rule type, for example, can be migrated to the production IDN tenant.

 This applies to all rule types, as the signature has been approved/verified during the SailPoint rule review process, the sp-config API allows you to import ANY ‘approved’ tenant rules. (this includes cloud rules!)